 The structured anonymous questionnaire was distributed to the members of the Serbian Dental Chamber via the e-mail database.
-The multi-layered questionnaire was divided into four sections:

-- 1. Demographic;

-- 2. Dental office professional experience;

-- 3. Epidemiological professional experience;

-- 4. Personal pandemic experience.

-The anonymous questionnaire was created and filled out with Google services.
-All the data was sorted in an Excel base, and then the SPSS statistical program (SPSS Inc., Chicago, IL, USA) was used for further data analysis.
+The multi-layered questionnaire was divided into 4 sections: 1.
+Demographic, 2.
+Dental office professional experience, 3.
+Epidemiological professional experience, 4.
+Personal pandemic experience.
+The questionnaire was created and filled in anonymously via Google services.
+All the data was sorted in an Excel base, and then the SPSS statistical program was used for further data analysis.
 The data was statistically analyzed and the variables were cross-referenced.
-The questionnaire was oriented towards the Serbian private and public dental healthcare sector with a specific regional center orientation: Belgrade, Novi Sad, Niš, Kragujevac (as major cities), Belgrade region, Central Serbia, Vojvodina, Southern Serbia, Eastern Serbia, Western Serbia, Kosovo and Metohija.
-In consideration to the level of education and the field of dentistry, there were general dentists, specialists, PhD/magister, primarius, oral surgeons, dental prosthetists, orthodontists, conservative dentists, periodontist, pediatric dentists.
+The questionnaire was oriented towards the Serbian private and public dental healthcare sector with a specific regional centre orientation: Belgrade, Novi Sad, Niš, Kragujevac (as major cities), Belgrade region, Central Serbia, Vojvodina, Southern Serbia, Eastern Serbia, Western Serbia, Kosovo and Metohija.
+In consideration to the level of education and the field of dentistry, there were General dentists, Specialists, PhD/Magister, Primarius, Oral surgery, Prosthetics, Orthodontics, Conservative dentistry, Parodontology, Pediatric dentistry.
 The study was approved by the Ethical committee of the School of Dental Medicine, University of Belgrade, no. 36/29.